Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 - Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- Defensively, the Heat are second in the NBA, conceding 109.8 points per game.

-- The Heat are the sixth-ranked team in the NBA, conceding 41.9 rebounds per game.
+- The Heat are the sixth-ranked team in the NBA, conceding 41.9 rebounds per contest.

 Nikola Jokic vs. the Heat